emmapa/proximity_kit/PK_MUV/Tech/README.md

 - to mill the traces: endmill, 0,4mm diameter
 - to cut and drill: endmill, 1/64 inch diameter

-The files used on the machine can be in the folder [Machinable files](https://github.com/emmapa/proximity_kit/tree/master/PK_MUV/Tech/Machinable%20files).<br>
+The files used on the machine are in the folder [Machinable files](https://github.com/emmapa/proximity_kit/tree/master/PK_MUV/Tech/Machinable%20files).<br>
-The original Eagle files are in the [Eagle files](https://github.com/emmapa/proximity_kit/tree/master/PK_MUV/Tech/Eagle%20files) folder.
+The original Eagle files are in the [Eagle files](https://github.com/emmapa/proximity_kit/tree/master/PK_MUV/Tech/Eagle%20files).

 #### PK_MUV pcb